ralphDoria/Project4/README.md

 ## Project Status
-This the current status of the project is not done.
+This the current status of the project is done.

 ## Code References
 * link expat to makefile -https://github.com/libexpat/libexpat/blob/master/expat/README.md